Updated May 2, 2023

 The SUMPRODUCT Formula in Excel is as follows:

-- array1: is the first range or array that you want to multiply and then add.
+- array1: is the first range or array you want to multiply and then add.

-- [array2]: The second range or array will be multiplied then added.
+- [array2]: The second range or array will be multiplied and added.

 - [array3]: From the third argument onwards range of arrays will be multiplied & then added.